Verano (OTCMKTS:VRNOF) Upgraded at Zacks Investment Research

-Zacks Investment Research upgraded shares of Verano (OTCMKTS:VRNOF – Get Rating) from a sell rating to a hold rating in a research report report published on Wednesday, Zacks.com reports.
+Verano (OTCMKTS:VRNOF – Get Rating) was upgraded by Zacks Investment Research from a “sell” rating to a “hold” rating in a report issued on Friday, Zacks.com reports.

-Several other analysts also recently commented on VRNOF.
-Canaccord Genuity Group dropped their price objective on Verano from C$26.00 to C$24.50 and set a buy rating on the stock in a research note on Thursday, April 28th.
-Alliance Global Partners initiated coverage on Verano in a report on Friday, February 11th.
-They set a buy rating and a $30.00 target price for the company.
-Finally, Needham & Company LLC initiated coverage on shares of Verano in a report on Wednesday, February 9th.
-They issued a buy rating and a $26.00 price objective on the stock.
-One research analyst has rated the stock with a hold rating and seven have assigned a buy rating to the company’s stock.
-According to MarketBeat, Verano has a consensus rating of Buy and a consensus price target of $30.29.
+Other analysts have also recently issued research reports about the stock.
+Needham & Company LLC started coverage on shares of Verano in a research note on Wednesday, February 9th.
+They set a “buy” rating and a $26.00 target price for the company.
+Alliance Global Partners assumed coverage on shares of Verano in a research note on Friday, February 11th.
+They issued a “buy” rating and a $30.00 price objective for the company.
+Finally, Canaccord Genuity Group dropped their price objective on shares of Verano from C$24.50 to C$23.00 in a research note on Thursday, May 26th.
+One analyst has rated the stock with a hold rating and seven have issued a buy rating to the company’s stock.
+According to data from MarketBeat.com, the company presently has an average rating of “Buy” and a consensus target price of $30.29.

+Shares of VRNOF stock opened at $7.95 on Friday.
+The company has a fifty day moving average price of $8.23 and a two-hundred day moving average price of $10.23.
+Verano has a one year low of $6.77 and a one year high of $19.55.

-Verano Holdings Corp. operates as a vertically-integrated multi-state cannabis operator in the United States.
-It engages in the cultivation, processing, and retail license of cannabis in Illinois, Florida, Arizona, Maryland, Nevada, Ohio, Michigan, Massachusetts, Arkansas, New Jersey, Pennsylvania, and West Virginia.
+Verano Holdings Corp. operates as a vertically integrated multi-state cannabis operator in the United States.
+It engages in the cultivation, processing, wholesale, and retail distribution of cannabis in Arizona, Arkansas, California, Connecticut, Florida, Illinois, Maryland, Massachusetts, Michigan, Missouri, Nevada, New Jersey, Ohio, Pennsylvania, and West Virginia.

 - Get a free copy of the StockNews.com research report on Verano (VRNOF)